Kevin King (American football): 2021

 On March 26, 2021, King signed a one-year, $6 million contract with the Packers.
 He was named the second cornerback on the depth chart to begin the season, ahead of Chandon Sullivan and rookie Eric Stokes.
 After a disastrous first two games, where he allowed 6 catches for 153 yards and a touchdown on 7 targets, King was benched late in the Week 2 victory against the Detroit Lions for the rookie first-round pick Stokes.
 Stokes played well in relief, and produced 3 pass breakups, including 2 on fourth down.
 King was declared inactive due to an illness ahead of the Packers' Week 3 game against the San Francisco 49ers, and also missed the Week 4 game against the Pittsburgh Steelers, during which first-string cornerback Jaire Alexander was injured and placed on injured reserve (he would not play another regular season snap), presenting King with an opportunity to return to a starting role.

 King returned to action for the Packers' Week 5 game against the Cincinnati Bengals, but left the game with a shoulder injury.
 In Week 6, cornerback Rasul Douglas played well as King was still nursing his shoulder injury, and was named the Packers' starting cornerback opposite Stokes.
 In Week 9, King returned to play against the Kansas City Chiefs with Stokes injured in pregame warmups.
-In Week 10, King intercepted a pass by Seahawks quarterback Russell Wilson in the endzone to preserve a 17–0 shutout victory.
-However, starting Week 10, King would not exceed 40% of defensive snaps played for the Packers.
+In Week 10, King intercepted a pass by Seattle Seahawks quarterback Russell Wilson in the endzone to preserve a 17–0 shutout victory.
+However, starting in Week 10, King would not exceed 40% of defensive snaps played for the Packers.

+2022

+King elected to skip the 2022 season in order to get “healthy”, at the time having missed 29 of a possible 80 games played in his career.

+2023

+King announced on May 6, 2023, that he had suffered a torn Achilles tendon while working out to get himself in shape to be in an NFL training camp.

+Atlanta Falcons

+On April 8, 2024, King signed with the Atlanta Falcons.
+He was released on August 27, and re-signed to the practice squad.
+He was promoted to the active roster on September 16.
+He was released on October 11 and re-signed to the practice squad the following day.
+He was promoted back to the active roster on October 19.

+On April 11, 2025, King re-signed with the Falcons on a one-year contract.
+He was released on July 24.